benchaplin/personal-site/posts/20250727_search_for_lost_hands.md

 ---

-I figured while I was writing it that the "assumptions" in [my plan](#the-plan) had some counterexamples... let me know if you think of any!
+I figured while I was writing it that the [assumptions](#assumptions) I made earlier had some counterexamples... let me know if you think of any!